2017 IFAJ - Alltech Young Leaders Award

 Winners may need to supplement these awards to cover their total expenses.
 Here are some suggested ways to supplement the award:

-1. Additional support from the winners themselves.
+1. A financial contribution from the winners themselves.

 2. Additional support from the winners’ guilds.